The worm doth woo the mortal, death claims a living bride,

 “Are we here to debate my barista skills?”

 She smiled at my return.
 Our little chats were becoming a cordial habit.
 Almost a relationship.
 Except I suspected she wasn’t into relationships with men.
 At least not beyond the banter stage.
 She had that certain Sapphic demeanor.
 I admired it.
 There was something safe about it.
-Fellow to fellow, no complications.
+Colleague to colleague, no complications.

 “People have a habit of getting in the way of your bullets,” she said.
 Ah, here’s where the talk gets real.
 She’d never gone there before, so I was genuinely curious where the turn was taking us.